Language Development In Children and How You Can Support It

 1. Be a role model

-There isn’t a better way for children to learn but by copying adults.
+There isn’t a better way for children to learn than by copying adults.
 Be sure therefore to:

 - Speak clearly and slowly so that the child can follow you.